adithya7/hybrid-rag/README.md

 ## Data

-We provide the HuggingFace dataset loading scripts in [data/](data/).
-Before loading the dataset, use the original releases to download the source data.
+We provide the HuggingFace dataset loading script in [artifacts/misc/summhay/](artifacts/misc/summhay/).
+Before loading the dataset, use the original release to download the source data (see [README](artifacts/misc/summhay/README.md)).

 ## Experiments